 Work on the second church began around 1180, not long after work on the first church finished.
-The new church replaced the old church, removed completely before work began.
+The new church replaced the old church which the Canons removed completely before work began.
 Like most churches, building started at the East End and worked westwards, finishing at the West End in the mid-1200s.
 This new front had a huge rose window 24 feet (8m) in diameter.
 A window this big would make it one of the largest “lost” rose windows in the country.
 The Canons created one of the most richly decorated West Fronts in Yorkshire, if not the whole country.

 Inside, the north aisle had chantry, or family, chapels divided by wooden screens and there were many burials.
 Medieval tiles covered the floor, some are on display in the Custodian’s Hut and others in St Nicholas Church.

 Work on the second church finished around 1240 but on the 16th May 1289, just before noon, a disastrous fire broke out in the roof.
 A plumber (described as a “vile plumber…of wicked disposition” by the medieval chronicler Walter of Hemingborough) had been repairing holes in the lead on the roof.
 When he returned to the church he left his workmen to put out the brazier they had been using.
 Unfortunately, they did not do this properly, the roof caught light and molten lead and masonry fell into the church.
 The fire spread and seriously damaged the church; books chalices, vestments and statues were all destroyed.
 The rebuilding took almost one hundred years and resulted in the third church, which is the one we see today.